 1 lemon, juiced

 Combine all dressing ingredients in a bowl and stir to combine.
 Adjust flavours to taste.

 Add flour through to stock powder into a bowl and whisk until combined.

-Heat some oil in a cast iron pan and when hot, add onion and tofu, and stir fry until onion starts to brown.
+Heat some oil in a cast iron pan and when hot, add some of the onion and tofu, and stir fry until onion starts to brown.

-Keep the pan on a high heat and pour about half of the pancake mixture into the pan.
-Let it cook for around 3 minutes then add the carrot on one half.
+Keep the pan on a high heat and pour a large ladle of the pancake mixture into the pan.
+Let it cook for around 3 minutes then add some of the carrot on one half.